Introduction

 • Ensures bait freshness and appeal

-• Automated bait dispensers release poison on a programmed schedule
+• Automated dispensers release on a programmed schedule

 🔍

-Using sensors and smart triggers to detect and respond to rodent movement.
+Using sensors and smart triggers to detect and respond to rodent movement in real time.

 • Higher catch rates and reduced false triggers